- 4 bone-in pork loin chops (1-1/2 inches thick and 8 ounces each)

 - 1/4 teaspoon pepper

-- Cut a pocket in each chop by slicing almost to the bone.
-In a large skillet, brown the chops in oil over medium heat.
-Remove from the heat.
+- Preheat oven to 350°.
+Cut a pocket in each pork chop by slicing almost to the bone.
+In a large skillet, heat oil over medium heat.
+Brown chops on each side; cool slightly.

 Reviews for Stuffed Iowa Chops